djburneff/no-agenda-downloader/README.md

 # no-agenda-downloader

 My first project using Clojure.
-This application wil download the latest episodes from the [No Agenda Show](http://www.noagendashow.com/) RSS feed.
+This application will download the latest episodes from the [No Agenda Show](http://www.noagendashow.com/) RSS feed.